 patents in a sound bite

 A patent cannot be summarized in a sound bite.
 It is that simple.
 This is not patronizing.
 It takes time and hands-on experience to read and appreciate the story a patent tells.
 Why am I writing this now?
-The last couple of days a local broadcaster presented stories on both their website and the local (Ottawa) radio show about Rockstar’s efforts to license Nortel patents they now own.
+The last couple of days a local Ottawa broadcaster presented stories on both their website and their radio show about Rockstar’s efforts to license Nortel patents they now own.

 Last month Rockstar launched a patent lawsuit against Google and other users of the Android operating system.
 In very broad terms the patents relate to the targeting of ads based on search.
-In the radio coverage Monday night, and I apologize for not having the verbatim, there was talk about a patent or patents “covering” ad targeting based on search.
-Then there was general disdain expressed around patents being issued for something that is obvious.
+During Monday night’s radio show, and I apologize for not having the verbatim, there was talk about a patent or patents “covering” ad targeting based on search.
+Then there was general disdain expressed around patents being issued for something obvious.
 This is the sound bite trap.